curtwartenberg/LlamaTools-3dsMax-Plugins/README.md

 * Color palette with EV steps
 * Complementary and Invert color buttons
 * Switching spinners between 0 - 255 and 0.0 - 1.0 ranges
+* Switching between sRgb and Rgb
 * Expanded color modes with individual sliders
+* Color palettes that can be clicked to set current color

 The ColorLlama plugin is still in progress with planned features including:
 * Canvas view to allow drawing and mixing colors